 New Orleans is home to some singularly distinctive graveyards; from the infamous St. Louis cemeteries No.1 and 2, to the Metairie, to the peculiar collection of prosthetic limbs at St. Roch.
 But on the corner of Canal Street and City Park Avenue, hidden behind lock and key and a high surrounding wall, is perhaps its most haunting: the abandoned Odd Fellows Rest Home.

 Built in 1847 as the final resting place of members of the Grand Lodge of the Independent Order of Odd Fellows, it has long since been allowed to fall into disrepair and neglect.
-There is no known current owner, and it’s off limits to the general public.
-But there is secret way in, with a hush-hush passcode that the old members of the Odd Fellows would have surely approved of.
+There is no known current owner, and it’s off-limits to the general public.

 To give it its full name, the Independent Order of Odd Fellows is a fraternal organization drawn up along similar lines to the Masons.
 Nowhere near as popular or as infamous, they nevertheless claim a long history dating back to the 15th century.
 Arranged around guilds for tradesmen with unusual or odd professions, the secret society prospered particularly in the United Kingdom throughout the 18th and 19th centuries.
 Odd Fellowship spread to Baltimore in 1819 and soon flourished.
 More progressive than the Freemasons (it was the first society open to both men and women), Odd Fellows halls, with their distinctive symbol of three chained links, and the initials FLT (Friendship, Love, and Truth) sprung up all over the continent.
 By the First World War membership in the society was at its peak, with around three million estimated members worldwide.
 But as the popularity of Fraternal Lodges dwindled in the 20th century, by the late 1970s, membership went down to about 250,000.
 Whilst still active today, the Odd Fellows hold none of the capacity for social reform and benevolent care that they did during the period when their cemetery was built in New Orleans.

-Once inside the Odd Fellows rest home, it is indeed a magical place.
-Secluded from the outside by a high wall, you will likely have the dilapidated cemetery to yourself.
 As with the St. Louis No.1, all the tombs are above ground, to protect against the floods and swamps of Louisiana.
 Long rows of vaults are crumbling and many have been emptied.
 Trees have grown up and around rusted iron fencing, and countless gravestones lie broken and in ruins.
-Collapsing marble receiving vaults lie next to disintegrating cast iron family mausoleums, all adorned with the Odd Fellows three ringed symbol.
+Collapsing marble receiving vaults lie next to disintegrating cast iron family mausoleums, all adorned with the Odd Fellows three-ringed symbol.

 One of the largest mausoleums is for a group of the Society called the Howards.
 Founded by John Howard whose likeness looks down on the gravesite, it was a collective of young men in New Orleans who provided emergency help during the many yellow fever epidemics in the city, and who died for it.
 The most unusual grave took the shape of a large rusted safe.
 With no name on it, and the combination lost to history, the story of who left it there, and who might be in it, remains a mystery.